Watch Tower Bible and Tract Society of Pennsylvania: Governing Body

-In 1976, direction of the Watch Tower Society and of the congregations of Jehovah's Witnesses worldwide came under the control of the Governing Body, reducing the power of the society's president.
+In 1976, the direction of the Watch Tower Society and of the congregations of Jehovah's Witnesses worldwide came under the control of the Governing Body, reducing the power of the society's president.
 The society has described the change as "one of the most significant organizational readjustments in the modern-day history of Jehovah's Witnesses."

-Following the death of Knorr in 1977, subsequent presidents of the Watch Tower Society have been Frederick W. Franz (June 1977 – December 1992); Milton G. Henschel (December 1992 – October 2000), Don A. Adams (October 2000 – 2014) and Robert Ciranko (incumbent).
-Adams and Ciranko are considered "helpers" to the Governing Body, which retains authority over the corporations.
+Since 2000, the role of president of the Watch Tower Society has been held by individuals who are considered "helpers" to the Governing Body.

 Presidents

 Operations

-The corporation is a major publisher of religious publications, including books, tracts, magazines and Bibles.
-By 1979, the society had 39 printing branches worldwide.
+The corporation is a major publisher of religious publications, including books, tracts, magazines, and Bibles.
+By 1979, the Watch Tower Society had 39 printing branches worldwide.
 In 1990, it was reported that in one year the society printed 696 million copies of its magazines, The Watchtower and Awake! as well as another 35,811,000 pieces of literature worldwide, which are offered door-to-door by Jehovah's Witnesses.
-As of 2013, the Society prints more than 43 million of its public issues of these magazines each month, totaling over 1 billion annually.
+As of 2013, the society prints more than 43 million of its public issues of these magazines each month, totaling over 1 billion annually.

-The society describes its headquarters and branch office staff as volunteers rather than employees, and identifies them as members of the Worldwide Order of Special Full-Time Servants of Jehovah's Witnesses.
+The Watch Tower Society describes its headquarters and branch office staff as volunteers rather than employees, and identifies them as members of the Worldwide Order of Special Full-Time Servants of Jehovah's Witnesses.
 Workers receive a small monthly stipend with meals and accommodation provided by the society.
-The "Bethel family" in the Brooklyn headquarters includes hairdressers, dentists, doctors, housekeepers and carpenters, as well as shops for repairing personal appliances, watches, shoes and clothing without charge for labor.
+The "Bethel family" in the Brooklyn headquarters includes hairdressers, dentists, doctors, housekeepers, and carpenters, as well as shops for repairing personal appliances, watches, shoes, and clothing without charge for labor.

-The society files no publicly accessible financial figures, but reported in 2011 that it had spent more than $173 million that year "in caring for special pioneers, missionaries and traveling overseers in their field service assignments".
-Donations obtained from the distribution of literature is a major source of income, most of which is used to promote its evangelical activities.
+The Watch Tower Society does not file any publicly accessible financial figures, but reported in 2011 that it had spent more than $173 million that year "in caring for special pioneers, missionaries and traveling overseers in their field service assignments".
+Donations obtained from the distribution of literature are a major source of income, most of which is used to promote its evangelical activities.

-Author James Beckford has claimed the status of voting members of the society is purely symbolic.
+Author James Beckford has claimed the status of voting members of the Watch Tower Society is purely symbolic.
 He said they cannot be considered to be representatives of the mass of Jehovah's Witnesses and are in no position to challenge the actions or authority of the society's directors.